Cooking Skirt and Hanger Steaks

 - Broiling -- Broil the steaks about 5" below the heat source/flame for 3 to 4 minutes a side.

 - Pan Sear Then Roast -- Use a large fry pan or sauté pan, preferably not non-stick so that you can put the pan into a very hot oven.
 A regular pan will also produce better browning, leaving behind flavors in the pan that can be the basis of a simple sauce.
 Heat the pan to very hot.
-Add a couple of teaspoons of canola or olive oil (or if you want to gild the lily, melt a tablespoon of butter).
+Add a couple of teaspoons of canola or olive oil (or if you want to gild the lily, add a little butter to the oil).
 Sauté the steak for 1 to 2 minutes a side, enough to get a good brown surface.
-Then put into a 400F oven for 5 to 7 minutes.
+Then put into a 400F oven for 5 to 7 minutes; the time will depend on the meat's thickness.

 - All Pan Sear -- In a hot fry pan (again, preferably not non-stick), add a couple of teaspoons of canola or olive oil (or butter; see above).
-In this method, cook entirely on top of the stove; 3 minutes a side for rare and 4 minutes a side for medium rare.
+In this method, cook entirely on top of the stove on medium-high heat; 3 minutes a side for rare and 4 minutes a side for medium rare.
 Baste with the hot oil/melted butter a couple of times on each side.

-Regardless which cooking method you use, remember to let the steaks rest (don't tent it or it will over-cook) for about 10 minutes before slicing.
+Regardless which cooking method you use, remember to let the steaks rest (don't tent it or it will keep cooking and become overdone) for about 10 minutes before slicing.

 See?
 Who needs a grill?!